 - You want a single light in either 4′ or 8′ lengths

 - You prefer to hardwire LED light instead of a plug-in light

-UPDATE: I ended up choosing the Hykolity 4′ and 8′ hardwired LED fixtures for my garage.
-If you want to see how I installed them and some really cool before and after pictures of my garage, check out my new article here!
+UPDATE: I chose the Hykolity 4′ and 8′ hardwired LED fixtures for my garage.
+If you want to see how I hardwired my garage lights, including some really cool before and after pictures of my garage, check out my new article here!